NorthPort Batang Pier: 2014–2015 season

-Commissioner's Cup

 GlobalPort debuted with C. J. Leslie as their import and won the opening game of the Commissioner's Cup.
 Leslie's numbers were impressive and he led the Batang Pier to a 2–2 record, but a lack of inside threat was the main reason why he was replaced by Calvin Warner.
 On their game against Blackwater, Warner posted a new franchise record 30 rebounds, while the team notched a new franchise best mark of 74 total rebounds.
 It was the team's first back-to-back wins under Coach Gonzales as they also registered their biggest win margin at 23 points.
 However, a personal reason caused Warner to leave the country, so the team opted to switch import once more to Derrick Caracter.
 They also traded Nonoy Baclao to Alaska, and received Gabby Espinas in return, while exchanging the teams' 2017 first rounders.
 Unfortunately, the team lost all of its remaining games with Caracter as their import and failed to clinched a quarterfinal slot.
 Before the conference ended, GlobalPort parted ways with Espinas and Yancy De Ocampo, and welcomed Billy Mamaril and Doug Kramer in a 4-team trade.